 - Begin by shredding the apples and carrots.
 I recommend using a large holed box grater or a food processor if you have one.
 Shred the carrots and apples and set aside.

-- In a large bowl add the ground flax seed, almond flour, oat bran, baking soda, baking powder, salt and cinnamon.
+- In a large bowl add the ground flax seed, almond flour, oat bran, tapioca starch, baking soda, baking powder, salt and cinnamon.
 Whisk together until thoroughly combined.

 - Add the carrots, apples, maple syrup, vanilla, banana, and desired add-ins.
 Use a strong spoon or your hands to thoroughly mix the ingredients together.